jimbobbennett/smart-garden-ornaments/days/2-connect.md

   * For full size Pis you will need a micro-USB to USB cable
 * A USB cable or adapter to connect the micro:bit to your PC or Mac.
 This might be the same cable as the one you will use to connect the micro:bit to your Pi, but you may need a different cable or adapter.
 For example if you are using a MacBook Pro or Surface Go with USB-C ports you will need a USB-C to USB adapter or a USB-C to micro-USB cable.
 * A Mac, or PC running Windows or Linux, with an internet connection to program the Pi and the micro:bit
+* Optionally a keyboard/mouse/monitor to control the Pi if you don't want to use VNC/SSH or other headless tools

 ### Set up the Raspberry Pi